 First, choose a model and throw every variable you think has an impact on your dependent variable!

-I hear the voice of my undergrad professor in my ear: try not to go for the “throw spaghetti at the wall and just see what fits” approach.
+I hear the voice of my undergrad professor in my ear: ” DO NOT go for the “throw spaghetti at the wall and just see what STICKS” approach.
+A cardinal sin.

 … beyond just using our sound theoretical understanding of the complex phenomena we study in order to choose our model variables …

 … one additional way to supplement and gauge which variables add to – or more importantly omit from – the model is to choose the one with the smallest amount of error.

 We can operationalise this as the model with the lowest Akaike information criterion (AIC).

 AIC is an estimator of in-sample prediction error and is similar to the adjusted R-squared measures we see in our regression output summaries.